react-native-maps/react-native-maps/docs/installation.md

     'RCTText',
     'RCTVibration',
     'RCTWebSocket',
-    'BatchedBridge', # REMOVE THIS if you use RN 0.54+ ]
+  ]

+  # React Native third party dependencies podspecs
+  pod 'DoubleConversion', :podspec => "#{rn_path}/third-party-podspecs/DoubleConversion.podspec"
+  pod 'glog', :podspec => "#{rn_path}/third-party-podspecs/glog.podspec"
+  # If you are using React Native <0.54, you will get the following error:
+  # "The name of the given podspec `GLog` doesn't match the expected one `glog`"
+  # Use the following line instead:
+  #pod 'GLog', :podspec => "#{rn_path}/third-party-podspecs/GLog.podspec"
+  pod 'Folly', :podspec => "#{rn_path}/third-party-podspecs/Folly.podspec"

+  # react-native-maps dependencies
-  pod 'react-native-maps', path: rn_maps_path

-  pod 'GoogleMaps'  # Remove this line if you don't want to support Google Maps on iOS pod 'react-native-google-maps', path: rn_maps_path  # Remove this line if you don't want to support Google Maps on iOS end
+  pod 'react-native-maps', path: rn_maps_path pod 'react-native-google-maps', path: rn_maps_path  # Remove this line if you don't want to support GoogleMaps on iOS pod 'GoogleMaps'  # Remove this line if you don't want to support GoogleMaps on iOS pod 'Google-Maps-iOS-Utils' # Remove this line if you don't want to support GoogleMaps on iOS end

 post_install do |installer|